OpenMendel/MendelImpute.jl/docs/src/man/Phasing_and_Imputation.md

 # Preparing Reference Haplotype Panel

-Reference samples must all be phased and contain no missing genotypes.
+Reference samples must be in VCF (`.vcf` or `.vcf.gz`) format, be phased, and contain no missing genotypes.
 Reference VCF panels must be compressed into `.jlso` format first using the [compress_haplotypes](https://OpenMendel.github.io/MendelImpute.jl/dev/man/api/#MendelImpute.compress_haplotypes) function.
 One must specify `d`: the maximum number of unique haplotypes per window.
 Larger `d` slows down computation, but increases accuracy.
 For most purposes, we recommend $d \approx 1000$.

 # Detailed Example